howonlee/mertonon/essays/estimates.md

 The managerial job is one of negotiation.
 Managers are often trained in both negotiating and having a negotiating world-view whether by some MBA or by the school of hard knocks.
 It seems natural to the manager to negotiate budgets, whether monetary or temporal.
 Monetary budgets are often surprisingly arbitrary, so throwing their weight around a bit can lead to better results for them and theirs.

 That's not an invalid or illegitimate point of view.
-If you're there with a manager and a budget in an organization, you're in some kind of organization which wields some legitimate power.
+If you're sitting with a manager and a budget in an organization, you're in some kind of organization which wields some legitimate power.
 Whether a corporation or a government or nonprofit or what-have-you, that sort of negotiating is just the meat of the job of managing.

 However, the individual contributor, very often, has budgets both monetary and temporal forced upon them.
 Negotiation is possible, especially for the senior, but still a risky business.
 And the inexperienced are often not cognizant of the fact that the situation is a negotiable one.
 Doom is inherent in the nature of all negotiations where one party doesn't know they're negotiating.